maikeleckelboom/seqlok-lab/packages/core/docs/architecture/06-object-model-rationale.md

   - Preserves the strict layering enforced elsewhere in the project

-- Object-oriented abstractions are encouraged **above** the kernel, where they can improve ergonomics without compromising the concurrency model.
+- Object-oriented abstractions are encouraged **above** the kernel, where they can improve ergonomics without compromising the concurrency model or the golden flow.

-In other words: the core is designed like a **portable systems library**; the OO “nice bits” live one layer higher.
+In other words: the core is designed like a **portable systems library** with a single, explicit golden flow; the OO “nice bits” live one layer higher.